quicwg/wg-materials/interim-17-10/minutes.md

 MT and Jana notes that this can result to parrot frames.

-Marteen notes that excluding ack frames are not including bytes in flow for the purposes of congestion control or flow control, and that this results in a strange situation: ack frame of 500 bytes is counted as zero bytes.
+Marteen: excluding ack frames are not including bytes in flow for the purposes of congestion control or flow control, and that this results in a strange situation: ack frame of 500 bytes is counted as zero bytes.
 One with a ping frame attached is 501 bytes.

 Ian agrees, but notes that this is needed to keep flow control or congestion control from preventing the sending of an ACK.

-Jim notes that the MUST NOT also means that you can't pad ACK frames in that case, which might be needed to avoid traffic analysis.
+Jim: the MUST NOT also means that you can't pad ACK frames in that case, which might be needed to avoid traffic analysis.
 ACKing ACKs at some rate also helps hide which are ACKs.

-Christian notes that there are cases where a congested link should still get some ACKs.
+Christian: there are cases where a congested link should still get some ACKs.

 Ian agrees, but notes that congestion control for ack frames is under active research in TCPM, and we should track that rather than invent something here.

 Mike asks if we could weaken MUST to MUST NOT send an ACK to every ACK only packet.

-dkg notes that this will result in corner cases where every millionth packet isn't ACKed.
+dkg: this will result in corner cases where every millionth packet isn't ACKed.

-Roni notes that it is easy enough to include PAD or PING to solicit ACKs where they are wanted.
+Roni: it is easy enough to include PAD or PING to solicit ACKs where they are wanted.

 Moved on to slide 4: When to stop sending old Acknowledgements

 Notes two alternatives which may work better in other environments.

-MT notes that the first alternative (Send each ACK block for an RTT) may not work in a sparse send situation.
+MT: the first alternative (Send each ACK block for an RTT) may not work in a sparse send situation.

-Jeff notes that he has implemented the second (fixed number of blocks) and that it appears to work, but he hasn't tested in high loss environments.
+Jeff: I have implemented the second (fixed number of blocks) and that it appears to work, but he hasn't tested in high loss environments.

 Moved on to slide 5: Recovery principles.